WellthCare

-Let me ask you a question every benefits leader dreads from their CFO: "Can you show me, on a spreadsheet, how our benefits package is keeping people from quitting?"
-If you're like most of us, you fumble with engagement survey snippets and participation rates, knowing it feels more like a hope than a hard metric.
+Every benefits leader dreads this CFO question: "Can you show me, on a spreadsheet, how our benefits package is keeping people from quitting?"
+Most of us fumble with engagement survey snippets and participation rates, knowing it's more hope than hard metric.
 We've been measuring satisfaction in a system designed for sickness, and it's time for a new ruler.

 The real issue isn't our analysis-it's the design of the benefits themselves.
 When programs are passive, transactional, and only truly valuable during a crisis, their link to daily loyalty is invisible.
-To prove impact, we must build a system where value is automatic, tangible, and growing.
-We need to stop tracking feelings and start tracking a new, powerful number: the Health-to-Wealth Conversion Rate.
+To prove impact, we need to build a system where value is automatic, tangible, and growing.
+Stop tracking feelings.
+Start tracking a new, powerful number: the Health-to-Wealth Conversion Rate.

 Why "Satisfaction" is a Dead-End Metric

-Our traditional toolkit is fundamentally flawed.
+Our traditional toolkit is fundamentally broken.
 We look at utilization, but high EAP usage might signal burnout, not a great benefit.
 We survey engagement, capturing a mood, not a financial behavior.
 We correlate turnover after the fact, which is like diagnosing a storm after your roof has blown off.
-These are lagging indicators trying to describe a system that doesn't incentivize the right things.
+These are lagging indicators describing a system with the wrong incentives.

 You can't measure the retention impact of a system that's built on misaligned incentives.
 If the core model rewards treating sickness, you'll only ever measure the cost of disengagement, not the value of loyalty.